alkoclick/alkoclick.github.io/words/Things to do in Peloponisos.md

 ## Swimming
 I don't have the strongest opinion on the topic, as all beaches in the area are super good already.

+## Places to stay

+I actually have a village near Corinth so we usually stay there.
+Pelopponisos tends to be rockier than mainland Greece, so sandy beaches are slightly harder to find, or are sometimes mixed with pebbles.
+It's harder to get to though - the roads in much of Pelopponisos are a bit of a challenge, as it's naturally super mountainous.

+My #1 recommendation for a mid-end location in Pelopponisos, assuming you will have a car available, would be Gytheio, assuming they still have availability.
+The better beaches are right outside the main city.
+Vacation prices in Greece have been going up rapidly the past few years, so double-check your budget.

+If you're looking for something smaller, and with the beaches as part of the town itself, check out Methoni.
+Generally the south and west parts (though not northwest) of Peloponisos have the sandier beaches.

 ## Activities